header-logo

 • Avoid placing videos above the fold for faster initial page loads.

 Lazy loading delays the loading of images and videos until they appear in the user’s viewport, improving initial page load times.
-This feature is automatically enabled in Wix but works best when images and videos are placed within supported widgets, like galleries or strips, and above-the-fold content is kept minimal for faster visibility.
+This feature is automatically enabled in Wix but works best when images and videos are placed within supported elements, like galleries or strips, and above the fold content is kept minimal for faster visibility.

 Managing additional elements